 7 Key Steps to Include in Your Project Plan

 - Evaluate your existing environment.
 You can’t upgrade what you haven’t assessed in detail.
 Perform a comprehensive appraisal of every server, security appliance, connectivity device and other pieces of hardware you have in your current data center.
 Make sure that all IT infrastructure components are accounted for.
 Evaluate the physical condition of each so that you will not be surprised with damaged equipment when the move is made.

 - Visualize the new environment.
 Prepare the design and layout of the new location.
 Map out where the existing appliances will go and where additional ones will be placed.
 Make provisions to modernize your cabling system to maximize the larger space and think about how to improve energy efficiency to reduce operating costs.

 - Appoint an experienced project manager.
-Relocating is a complex task and for this, you would need the best person for the job.
-An experienced project manager would have the needed skills for a successful relocation: risk assessment, planning, budgeting, logistics, and other essential capabilities.
+Relocating is a complex task, and you will need the best person for the job.
+An experienced project manager has the needed skills for a successful relocation: risk assessment, planning, budgeting, logistics and other essential capabilities.
 If no one in your enterprise has this expertise, a PMO services company can provide you with a professional project manager who will serve as your point person for this ongoing process.

 - Allocate adequate resources.
 One way for top management to support the relocation process is to set aside sufficient funding for the project.
 These resources can help the transition team get the right people, equipment, and solutions to ensure that the data center transfer proceeds with as few obstacles as possible.